wp-plugins/mail-on-update/readme.txt

 === Plugin Name ===
 Contributors: kubi23
 Tested up to: 4.1.0
-Stable tag: 5.2.6
+Stable tag: 5.3.0
 Requires at least: 3.0
 Tags: wordpress, plugin, mail, e-mail, notification, update, updates, notifications, mail-on-update, email, plugins, inform, version, versions

-Sends an E-Mail to one (i.e. WordPress admin) or multiple E-Mail Addresses if new updates of plugins are available.
+Sends an e-Mail to one or multiple administrators if new updates of plugins are available.

 == Description ==

-As of WordPress Version 2.5, WordPress automaticly checks if a new update for an installed plugin or theme is available.
+Since WordPress Version 2.5, WordPress automaticly checks if a new update for an installed plugin is available.
 However, you still have to check your wp-admin to see the notification.
 This plugin informs you via E-mail when a new update is available.
-It uses the build-in update function to periodicly check for new versions at the wordpress plugin and theme directory.
-If a new version is available, the WordPress-Admin will recieve an E-mail every 12 Hours, informing him which plugins needs to be updated.
+It uses the build-in update function to periodicly check for new versions at the wordpress plugin directory.
+If a new version is available, either a single or multiple administrators will recieve an e-mail, informing them which plugins needs to be updated.

-As of Plugin Version 2.0 you can set multilple Recipients and filter plugins according to your requirements.

 = Available Languages  =

 * German
 * English
-* French

 == Installation ==